tumale/cse15l-lab-reports/labreport1.md

 ```
 This command prints out the contents of the path that is given.
 Since there was no file in the path given, it returns whatever is written in the terminal input.
 <br>
-The output is an error because it prints out the input until control+c terminates the command.
+The output is not an error.

 **2. Share an example of using the command with a path to a *directory* as an argument.**
 ```